-The black crappie electrofishing catch rate in 2015 was above average (Figure 3).
+The black crappie electrofishing catch rate in 2017 was about average (Figure 3).
 Crappie population abundance fluctuates over time, and the highs and lows in abundance are usually the result of spawning success.
 This cycle of highs and lows is evident in the electrofishing catch rate data presented in Figure 3.
 Strong year classes from good spawns rapidly increase the population and create excellent fishing opportunities.
 Missing year classes have the opposite effect.

 Figure 3.
-Number of black crappie collected per hour of electrofishing at South Holston Reservoir 1999-2015.
+Number of black crappie collected per hour of electrofishing at South Holston Reservoir 1999-2017.

 Data collected from 2007 to 2011 indicate a sharp decline in the crappie population abundance at South Holston.
 The 2012-2014 data shows an increase from strong year classes that have started the rebuilding process and TWRA began a stocking program introducing black-nose black crappie in the lake.
-The 10-inch minimum size limit should help keep spawning adults in the population and minimize the effects of recruitment failure.
-In 2014, VDGIF biologists collected one black-nose crappie in the Virginia portion of South Holston Lake.
+The 10-inch minimum size limit should help keep spawning adults in the population and minimize the effects of recruitment failure

-The size structure of the crappie population was excellent in the 2015 sample compared to the previous years.
+The size structure of the crappie population was excellent in the 2017 sample.
 The number of preferred size crappie (10 inches or greater) increased dramatically during 2007 and 2008, but declined sharply in 2009 (Figure 4).
-The population has been rebuilding since 2012 and is at record levels.
-Seventy-seven percent of black crappie collected in 2015 measured 10 inches in length or larger.
+The population has been rebuilding since 2012 and is at desirable levels.
+Ninety-five percent of black crappie collected in 2017 measured 10 inches in length or larger.
 These fish should provide good fishing for years to come, and hopefully with suitable spawning conditions and recruitment will continue to be good.

 Figure 4.
-Number of preferred and memorable size black crappie collected per hour of electrofishing in South Holston Reservoir 1999-2015.
+Number of preferred and memorable size black crappie collected per hour of electrofishing in South Holston Reservoir 1999-2017.
 Preferred size (blue columns) is 10 inches for black crappie.
 Memorable size (gold columns) is 12 inches for black crappie.